 With this understanding, we have closed the subject permit file.
 If, in the future, you decide to open a greenwaste facility at the subject site, or any other site, a new solid waste management permit application is required to be submitted to our office for our review and approval prior to commencement of activities.

-Mr. Ronald Jacintho, Sr. Mr. David Gomes December 26, 2013 Page 2 c: Cheryl K. Okuma, Munekiyo and Hiraga, Inc.
+Mr. Ronald Jacintho, Sr. Mr. David Gomes December 26, 2013 Page 2

 Should you have any questions regarding this letter, please call Ms. Sue Liu of our Solid Waste Section at (808) 586-4226.